chaostoolkit-incubator/community-playground/from-local-to-automated-chaostoolkit/README.md

 We use Kubernetes to manage our application's lifecycle.
 Both have their own deployment strategies.

-When a new version is rolled out, Kubernetes waits up a certain amount of time before accepting that the new version is allowed to take trafic in.
+When a new version is rolled out, Kubernetes waits up to a certain amount of time before accepting that the new version is allowed to take trafic in.

-This allows us to reduce the impact on our users shoudld a new version breaks on deployment.
+This allows us to reduce the impact on our users should a new version break on deployment.

 This demo is going to focus on scenarios around rollouts essentially.